“How can I get my horse to eat your products?” A simple question we get on occasion.

-- Give smaller dose, say 1/4-1/2 of recommended dose.
+- Give a smaller dose, say 1/4-1/2 of the recommended dose.
 Then work up to the full recommended amount.

 - If able, you can leave the grain pan/bucket in with the horse for as long as needed to allow them to pick throughout the day.

 - Our Hemp Seed Coconut Oil can also be used to help with the smell and taste.
 Horses seem to love the taste of the nutty flavor of it.
-We do suggest to stay away from anything sugary, such as molasses, to mask the taste.
+We do suggest staying away from anything sugary, such as molasses, to mask the taste.
 Molasses is terrible for horses!

 - Make a paste by adding a small amount of water to the powder to make a paste and give with a syringe on the back of the tongue.